salfab/moqlyn/readme.md

 - mocks are declared as local variables, not properties.
 - mocked objects are accessed with the .Object property.

-these points are subject to more customization and flexibility in the future.
+these points are subject to further customization and flexibility in the future.